 Holden Clough Nursery is sure to be a hit for those with green fingers.
 Situated in the spectacular Lancashire countryside, just 15 minutes from Todber Valley Holiday Park, this garden centre has specialised in Alpine plants since 1927!
 Now offering a wide range of perennials, shrubs and climbing plants it’s a great place to get some garden inspiration or pick up some greenery to decorate your holiday home’s veranda if you’re lucky enough to own your own caravan at Todber Valley.

 As well as plants galore, you’ll also find Holden Clough Nursery is home to the Garden Kitchen, known locally for their delicious picnic style afternoon teas.
-Prepared using locally sourced ingredients and served up on a miniature picnic bench – the Garden Kitchen prepares a changing seasonal menu of tasty savoury and sweet treats.
-Recent miniature delights have included breaded brie wedges, truffle stuffed mushrooms and red velvet flowerpot cupcakes.
+Prepared using locally sourced ingredients and served up on a miniature picnic bench – the Garden Kitchen prepares a changing seasonal menu.

 Image courtesy of Holden Clough Nursery